luminxu/ViPNAS/README.md

 ## Getting started

-Our codes will be reimplemented in [MMPose](https://github.com/open-mmlab/mmpose) soon.
+Our codes will be reimplemented based on [MMPose](https://github.com/open-mmlab/mmpose) soon.

 ## Citations